AdobeDocs/experience-manager-cloud-service.en/help/operations/actions-center.md

 ## Configuration {#configuration}

-To configure receiving Actions Center email notifications, create the Product Profiles described [in this article](/help/journey-onboarding/notification-profiles.md), namely Incident Notification - Cloud Service and Proactive Notification - Cloud Service.
+To configure receiving Actions Center email notifications, create the Product Profiles as described under [Notification Profiles](/help/journey-onboarding/notification-profiles.md), namely Incident Notification - Cloud Service and Proactive Notification - Cloud Service.
 Also assign the appropriate Adobe IDs from your organization to those profiles.
 This allows an administrator to determine which users qualify to receive these email notifications.

 >[!NOTE]
 >Actions Center email notifications function at the organization level so subscribers will receive notifications for all programs and environments within those programs.